Monem-N/AIvibLMS/docs/component-library/README.md

-# Hypatia LMS Component Library
+# AIvibLMS Component Library

-This documentation provides a comprehensive guide to the reusable components in the Hypatia LMS modernization project.
+This documentation provides a comprehensive guide to the reusable components and services in the AIvibLMS (Hypatia LMS modernization) project.
 The component library is designed to ensure consistency, improve developer efficiency, and reduce technical debt.

+The AIvibLMS application uses a hybrid Firebase/Supabase approach, where Firebase handles authentication and database operations, while Supabase handles file storage.
+This architecture is reflected in the component library, with specialized components and services for each platform.

-## Component Categories
+## Library Categories

-The component library is organized into the following categories:
+The library is organized into the following categories:

+### Components

+- **[Core Components](./components/core/README.md)**: Foundational components for application initialization and service integration
 - **[UI Components](./ui/README.md)**: Basic UI elements such as buttons, cards, modals, etc.
 - **[Form Components](./form/README.md)**: Form elements and validation components
 - **[Navigation Components](./navigation/README.md)**: Navigation elements such as menus, breadcrumbs, etc.
 - **[Data Components](./data/README.md)**: Data display components such as tables, lists, charts, etc.
 - **[Feature-Specific Components](./feature-specific/README.md)**: Components specific to features such as grading, course management, etc.

+### Services

+- **[Services](./services/README.md)**: Reusable modules that provide functionality to components and other services

 ## Using This Documentation